 Patient Guide: 10 Ways to Improve Communication with Your Doctor

 Good health care begins with good communication.
-However, research indicates that as many as half of adults in this country have problems understanding health information.
-There are many reasons for this.
-Often, health care professionals use scientific terms that patients may not know.
-For example, you may use the word "stomachache" to describe how you feel, and your doctor may use the word "gastroenteritis."
+Unfortunately, sometimes it can be difficult to understand health information.
+Healthcare professionals use scientific terms that you may not know.
+For example, you may use the word “stomachache” to describe how you feel, and your doctor may use the word “gastroenteritis.”
 Sometimes, the amount of information given in a medical appointment can be too much to take in.
-Other times patients report they cannot remember what their doctor has said after they leave.
+Other times you may report that you cannot remember what your doctor has said after they leave.

 Health literacy refers to understanding how to get and use health information to take care of yourself.
 Taking steps to make sure you understand health information your doctor has given you is important, as miscommunications and misunderstandings can lead to dangerous situations where people do not receive the medical treatment they need.

 - Make a list.
 Before you go to the doctor’s office, write down any questions or concerns you have about your health.
 Take this list with you so you do not forget to ask all of your questions.